 With today’s knowledge of Thalidomide's side effects, it may be difficult to understand why the product was allowed to be sold at all.

-It is important to explain that knowledge about the safety of products and medications was not as far advanced in the 1950s and 1960s as it is today.
+It is important to explain that knowledge about the safety of products and medical products was not as far advanced in the 1950s and 1960s as it is today.
 There were no guidelines in Germany for the development, production, and marketing of pharmaceuticals as we know them today.
-Procedures for authorising and monitoring medicines in their current form were only established after the Thalidomide tragedy.2
+Procedures for authorizing and monitoring medicines in their current form were only established after the Thalidomide tragedy.

-At the time, medical tests to gauge whether unborn life could be harmed were also not common in pharmaceutical development.
+At the time, testing whether an active ingredient of a pharmaceutical substance could harm unborn life was not common in pharmaceuticals.
 Such tests were not required in Germany or in other countries.
 Consequently, Thalidomide was also not tested on pregnant animals.

 According to our information, the development and introduction of Thalidomide corresponded to the state of knowledge at that time and the applicable standards in the pharmaceutical industry.
 These standards were substantially altered in the years that followed, as a reaction to the tragedy.

 In August 1956, the Ministry of the Interior of North Rhine-Westphalia issued the authorisation for the manufacture of Contergan and Contergan Forte.
 The product was then made available nationwide starting on 1 October 1957.

 When was Thalidomide taken off the German market?